 A solvent company will have more assets than liabilities and will be able to keep up with its outgoings such as bills, wages, and debt repayments, as and when they fall due.
 An insolvent company on the other hand will have debts which outweigh the company’s assets and will struggle to pay its liabilities on time.
-Once a company is insolvent, it is the legal duty of the director to cease trading and limit the impact this situation could have on the company’s outstanding creditors.
+Once a company is insolvent, it is the legal duty of the director to limit the impact this situation could have on the company’s outstanding creditors.

 A director can only claim redundancy from his or her company if it is insolvent and is going through a formal liquidation procedure such as a CVL.
-This is where an insolvency practitioner is appointed to close down the company and liquidate its asset for the benefit of the outstanding creditors.
+This is where an insolvency practitioner is appointed to close down the company and liquidate its assets for the benefit of outstanding creditors.

 Attesting for a company’s solvency is therefore a vital part in assessing eligibility for redundancy payments.